We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Put 1 to 2 teaspoons of oil in the palm of your hand.
 For dry skin, start with a 1/2 teaspoon of olive oil and 1/2 teaspoon of castor oil.
 For acne-prone or oily skin, start with a 1/2 teaspoon of jojoba and a 1/2 teaspoon of castor oil.

-- Apply the oil to your dry face.
-Use your fingertips to gently massage the oil into the skin for a minute or two to remove impurities like makeup and dead skin cells and let it penetrate the skin.
+- Apply the oil before wetting your face.
+Use your fingertips to gently massage the oil into your skin for several seconds to a minute to remove impurities like makeup and dead skin cells and allow the oil to penetrate.

 - Use a damp, warm washcloth to gently wipe away the oil.
-Be careful not to press too hard or scrub at your skin since this can irritate the skin and cause breakouts.
-A smooth, soft washcloth is best.
-You can also just rinse with warm water if you want some of the oil to stay on your skin.
-Your face should be hydrated when you’re done, but not greasy or overly irritated from wiping it down.
+Be careful not to press too hard or scrub at your skin, as this can lead to irritation and breakouts.
+You can also rinse with warm water instead of a cloth if you want some oil to stay on your skin.
+Your face should be hydrated when you finish, but not greasy or overly irritated from wiping it down.

-- Pat dry with a towel and apply moisturizer if you feel you need it.
+- Pat dry with a towel and apply moisturizer, if needed.

 K-beauty double cleanse

-If you’re prone to acne or oily skin, you may want to follow this method.
-You’ll still get the cleaning and hydrating benefits of the oil cleanse, but you won’t have to worry about any oil being left behind to clog your pores.
+If you’re prone to acne or oily skin, it may help to give this method a try.
+You’ll still get the cleaning and hydrating benefits of the oil cleanse, but you won’t have to worry about left-behind oil clogging your pores.

 - Follow the first three steps above for a basic oil cleanse.

-- Wash with a mild face wash that won’t strip your skin of its new hydration (like Cetaphil Daily Facial Cleanser or Glossier’s Milky Jelly Cleanser).
+- Wash with a gentle, water-based face wash that won’t strip your skin of its new hydration (like Cetaphil Daily Facial Cleanser or Glossier Milky Jelly Cleanser).

-- Pat dry with a towel and apply moisturizer if you feel you need it.
+- Pat dry with a towel, and apply moisturizer.

-Some cleansing oils like Neutrogena Ultra Light Cleansing Oil and Juice Beauty Stem Cellular Cleaning Oil include surfactants in the formula so that the mixture foams slightly once you add water and rinses off cleanly.
+Some cleansing oils, like Juice Beauty Stem Cellular Cleaning Oil, include surfactants in the formula.
+Once you add water, the mixture foams slightly, which helps it rinse off cleanly.

-Your skin should feel supple and be free of makeup and other products after you oil cleanse.
-Depending on your skin type, you may not need to moisturize afterward.
+After oil cleansing, your skin will likely feel supple and free of makeup and other products.
+Depending on your skin type and the oil you choose, you may not need to moisturize afterward.

-Oil cleansing can cause an allergic reaction, irritation, or clogged pores, which is why it’s important to do a patch test before applying an oil cleanser on your face.
-Women with cystic acne should talk to their dermatologist before trying an oil cleanse to prevent aggravating their skin.
+For some people, oil cleansing can cause an allergic reaction, irritation, or clogged pores, which is why it’s always a good idea to do a patch test before applying an oil cleanser on your face.